Analysing Qualitative Interviews

-This two day course, run by the Health Experiences Research Group, aims to introduce the principles and practice of qualitative interview data analysis, with particular emphasis on thematic analysis techniques.
+This course introduces the principles and practice of qualitative interview data analysis, with particular emphasis on thematic analysis techniques.
 It uses a combination of practical workshops, group discussions and formal lectures.

 The course will include:

-- demonstrations, practical exercises and small group work to develop participants’ skills in coding interview data and in constructing broader categories to conceptualise the data using the OSOP (one sheet of paper) technique
+- demonstrations, practical exercises and small group work to develop participants’ skills in coding and categorising interview data and in interpreting and conceptualising data through the OSOP (one sheet of paper) technique,

 - have gained practical experience of coding, categorising and conceptualising qualitative interview data using a thematic analysis approach